 3. Capital Gains Tax (CGT)

-- Your home and other real estates
+- Your home and any other properties you own;

-- Shares and units
+- Shares as well as units

 4. Goods and Services Tax (GST)

 All of your problems with regard to GST will be handled by our chartered accounting business.
 Therefore, whether you are selling a business, selling property, selling land, importing goods, or just having general concerns about your GST affairs, we look forward to putting your mind at ease regarding your GST liability.
 Whether you are selling a business, selling property, selling land, importing goods, or just having general concerns about your GST affairs.

 Learn with the help of our qualified services.
 Your FBT affairs will be managed proficiently so as to guarantee the following outcomes:

 - As an employee, your compensation is organized in a resourceful manner;

 - Your questions regarding the FBT have been answered.

 Business Tax Return Services